The best meat delivery deals for the 4th of July

 The deal:

-Snag two free pounds of American Wagyu ground beef and one pound of premium deli hot dogs when you spend more than $249 at Snake River Farms.
+Snag 2 free pounds of American Wagyu ground beef and 1 pound of premium deli hot dogs when you spend more than $249 at Snake River Farms.
 Use code SPARKS20 to get this Fourth of July deal.

 About Snake River Farms: